gravital-hr/gravital-hr.github.io/index.md

       title: HR manager, Nova Broadcasting Group
       text: |
           We are proud that employees recognize each other in the common mission of creating inspiration, to excite and leave a mark.
-We are pleased that they believe in the meaning of the system for assessment and development as a means of personal and professional development.
+We are pleased that they believe in the meaning of the platform for assessment and development as a means of personal and professional development.